 The focus of coursework at ICE is on cooking (or on applied management principles) and the various programs at ICE's New York campus are considered diploma (not degree) programs.
 A culinary or management diploma is typically all that is needed to get you in the door at a restaurant or hotel for a trail or externship, which is the first step toward the possibility of securing a permanent job.
 You will have experienced a wide array of necessary skills during your program to be capable of performing extremely well in a kitchen, hotel or culinary management role.

 One of the unique opportunities that ICE offers students pursuing management or entrepreneurship is a dual diploma in Restaurant & Culinary Management and one of three other diploma programs.
 Students who enroll in Culinary Arts, Pastry & Baking Arts or Health-Supportive Culinary Arts can take the management program at the same time or afterward with a discount.
 Graduates can also pursue continuing education in Artisan Bread Baking, the Art of Cake Decorating or Intensive Sommelier training to specialize while adding a certificate to their resume.

 While you can launch a hospitality career with a diploma as 14,000 ICE alumni have, the Los Angeles campus began offering AOS degrees in 2021.
 You can learn more about those programs in California here.

-In short, calculating the length of attending culinary school isn’t an exact science, but an Admissions coordinator can help you find the program and schedule that suits your ambitions and obligations.
+In short, calculating how long culinary school will take to complete isn’t an exact science, but an Admissions coordinator can help you find the program and schedule that suits your ambitions and obligations.